Handbook Markdown Guide

 Videos

-There are two ways of displaying videos: within HTML5 <video>
+There are multiple ways of displaying videos:

 tags.

-Display videos from YouTube
+Display videos from website

 tag.